 1. Feed your body often and on a regular schedule

-This is one that old school minds have a hard time with.
-It has been proven again and again, that if you eat 6 balanced meals a day rather than 3, or skipping meals, and etc… that your metabolism experiences a major boost, your body is fueled all throughout the day instead of experiencing low energy at some point, and you your body gains a more regular digestive schedule.
+This is one that old-school minds have a hard time with.
+It has been proven again and again, that if you eat 6 balanced meals a day rather than 3, or skipping meals, and etc… that your metabolism experiences a major boost.
+Your body will feel fueled all day instead of experiencing low energy at some point, and your body gains a more regular digestive schedule.

 2. Forget carbs and fat and calories….
 READ INGREDIENTS!

 Sure that coca cola has zero carbs, zero sugars, and no calories, but what is in it?
 Is it good for you?
 Can your body process this, and what nutritional value does it have if any then?

 Processed foods are everywhere at the grocery store.
 In fact over 95% of the foods at the grocery store are highly processed, nutrition depleted, chemically engineered (to taste good), sugar filled “foods” made to fool you into thinking it is actually food.
 We live in a society with a sugar addiction, and that is precisely what the drug and food companies want!

 I do not care about calories or any of that junk anymore.
 What matter now is how pure the food item is.
 If the ingredients have words I can actually pronounce like, eggs, milk, coconut cream, and etc… then that is a food that your body can digest properly.
 If the ingredients are a bunch of crazy chemicals and highly refined sugars such as high fructose corn syrup, aspertame, and etc… beware!
 Your body has no clue how to process these man made items, and many of these binders and chemicals are what stick to your body and the reason why you have a few extra pounds that never seem to go away.